Department of Behavioral Sciences

-Welcome to the Psychology and Counseling Department at LCU.
+Welcome to the Behavioral Sciences Department at LCU.

-The Department of Psychology and Counseling provides instruction at the undergraduate level in family studies and psychology.
+The Department of Behavioral Sciences provides instruction at the undergraduate level in family studies and psychology.
 In addition, the department is offers graduate degrees in family life education and counseling.
 As students grow spiritually, emotionally, and intellectually, we strive to:

-Graduates of the Department of Psychology and Counseling will be able to:
+Graduates of the Department of Behavioral Sciences will be able to:

 Astyn’s Garden is located beside the Behavioral Sciences Building on the northeast side of Lubbock Christian University campus.
 For more information on this memorial park, click the link here.